 A plinean eruption is a large explosive event that forms an enormous dark column of tephra and gas high into the stratosphere (altitudes greater than 11 km).
 Such eruptions are named for Pliny the Younger, who carefully described the disastrous eruption of Vesuvius in 79 AD.
 This eruption generated a huge column of tephra into the sky, pyroclastic flows and surges, and extensive ash fall.
 Many thousands of people evacuated areas around the volcano, but about 2,000 were killed, including Pliny the Elder.

-A few well known plinian eruptions of the 20th century include Mount Spurr, Alaska (June 27, August 18, and September 16–17, 1992); Mount Pinatubo, Philippines (June 15, 1991); El Chichón, Mexico (March–April 1982); Mount St. Helens, Washington (May 18, 1980); Agung volcano, Indonesia (March 17, 1963; and Novarupta, Valley of 10,000 Smokes, Alaska (June 6, 1912).
+A few well known plinian eruptions of the 20th century include Mount Spurr, Alaska (27 June, 18 August, and 16–17 September 1992); Mount Pinatubo, Philippines (15 June 1991); El Chichón, Mexico (March–April 1982); Mount St. Helens, Washington (18 May 1980); Agung volcano, Indonesia (17 March 1963; and Novarupta, Valley of 10,000 Smokes, Alaska (6 June 1912).

 Some plinian eruptions inject such large quantities aerosols (small liquid droplets) into the stratosphere that surface temperatures on Earth may decrease slightly.
 A few recent eruptions resulted in detectable cooling – the 1991 eruption of Mount Pinatubo, Philippines, and the 1982 eruption of El Chichón, Mexico.
-The massive 1815 eruption of Mount Tambora volcano, Indonesia, is thought to have caused the 1816 "Year without a Summer" in the northeastern U.S., Canada, and western Europe.
+The massive 1815 eruption of Mount Tambora volcano, Indonesia, is thought to have caused the 1816 "Year without a Summer" in the northeastern US, Canada, and western Europe.